roldugina/portfolio/README.md

 ## Projects

-**1. Project 1: name**
+**1. Project 1: Bank Churn Prediction**

+  Description: Predicting whether a customer will continue using their account or close it (i.e., whether churn will occur) based on information about bank customers.
+  Tools and Libraries: Scikit-learn
+  Methods: logistic regression

+**2. Project 2: name**

   Description:
   Tools and Libraries:
   Methods:

-**2. Project 2: name**

-  Tools and Libraries:
-  Methods:
-  Description:

 **3. Project 3: Sentiment Classification of Social Media Texts**

+  Description: Creating a model for automatic text classification (positive, neutral, negative).
   Tools and Libraries: NLTK, Scikit-learn, CountVectorizer.
   Methods: Text processing, classification techniques (logistic regression, decision trees).
-  Description: The goal of this project is to develop a model for automatic classification of texts (positive, neutral, negative).

 ### Contact

 If you have any questions or suggestions, please feel free to reach out via [LinkedIn](https://www.linkedin.com/in/oksanarolduhina).